 Definition of Cropping Scheme

-Cropping scheme is a farm budget prepared in advance of a cropping season of the year showing the details farm activities during the proposed year.
+A cropping scheme is a farm budget prepared in advance of a cropping season of the year showing the details of farm activities during the proposed year.

 Utility of Cropping Scheme

-3. To prepare the tentative plan of work during proposed year.
+- To prepare the tentative plan of work during the proposed year.

 Importance of Cropping Scheme

-2. For proper management of land, labour and capital.
+- For proper management of land, labor, and capital.

-4. It assists in calculation of actual net profit.
+- It assists in the calculation of actual net profit.

-9. It illustrates the normal and abnormal condition of farm.
+- It illustrates the normal and abnormal conditions of the farm.

 Principles of preparation of Cropping Scheme

-1) Consultation should be made of a map, indicating the farm layout such as roads, ponds, irrigation facilities, number of plots and area etc.
+- Consultation should be made of a map, indicating the farm layout such as roads, ponds, irrigation facilities, number of plots and area, etc.

-2) Varieties of crop should be selected in accordance with local and national requirements.
+- Varieties of the crop should be selected following local and national requirements.

-3) Proper crop rotation should be followed for maintaining soil fertility and for controlling pest and disease.
+- Proper crop rotation should be followed for maintaining soil fertility and for controlling pests and diseases.

-4) Green manuring crop should be cultivated for organic matter.
+- Green manuring crops should be cultivated for organic matter.

-8) Last years application of fertilizer and its residual effect should be considered.
+- Last year’s application of fertilizer and its residual effect should be considered.